klausbreyer/v01.io/content/_index.md

 1. _Startup strategy_ – turning ideas into impactful ventures.
 1. Selling the _tech vision_ – whether it's to investors or stakeholders.
 1. _Prototyping & Crafting_ the first version of a product from scratch, if need be.
-1. Assembling and nurturing _a killer team_.
+1. Assembling and Nurturing _a Killer Team_ – Remote or in Berlin.
-1. Bringing _product & engineering processes_ up to speed.
+1. Bringing _product & engineering processes_ up to speed - fostering _asynchronous collaboration_.

 ## Shape Up